fastmap-io/fastmap/README.md

 - **🚀 Speed up your code**.
 Fastmap automatically parallelizes your code.
 We utilize both our cloud service and your local machine.
 If the cloud won't speed things up, fastmap will do all processing locally and you won't be charged.
 - **🐣 Trivial to setup**.
 Get an [API token](https://fastmap.io/) and replace every instance of `map` with `fastmap`.
 There are no servers to provision or code to upload.
 - **💵 Cheaper than you think**.
-When you signup, you get 10 vCPU-hours for free.
-That's enough to calculate >5 billion primes.
+When you signup, you get 10 [vCPU](https://www.techopedia.com/definition/30859/vcpu)-hours for free.
 After that, we charge $10 for 200 vCPU-hours or $90 for 2000.
 - **🧟‍♂️ Continuity promise**.
 We know you depend on us.
 If for any reason, we are no longer able to keep fastmap.io running, we will open-source everything.

 Fastmap accelerates (often dramatically) the processing of data.
 Syntactically, it is all but equivalent to the builtin `map` function.
 Upon calling, fastmap calculates whether it would be faster to run map locally (in multiple processes) or upload most of the dataset for cloud processing.
 If no https://fastmap.io api token is used, fastmap will run everything locally.
 You are only charged when running fastmap in the cloud.